Post Masters Doctor of Nursing Practice (DNP) Program

 The Doctor of Nursing Practice (DNP) is the terminal practice degree in Nursing.
 This degree builds upon the student's current knowledge of clinical practice.
 The DNP will prepare students to practice at the highest clinical level and provide leadership in our dynamic healthcare systems.
 Graduates of the program will be able to analyze systems of care and provide high level leadership to improve patient safety and quality of care and to implement evidence based culturally competent care practices.

-The School of Nursing at the University of North Carolina at Charlotte (UNC-C) and Western Carolina University (WCU) offers a post-masters DNP consortium program.
+The School of Nursing at the University of North Carolina at Charlotte (UNC-C) and Western Carolina University (WCU) offers a post-masters DNP dual program.
 As a student, you will have access to expert faculty from both universities.
 The DNP Degree will be awarded at the admitting university.

 The DNP is a hybrid program designed to prepare nurses for leadership in clinical practice.
-The DNP program can be completed in five semesters.
+The DNP program can be completed in as little as five semesters.
 New cohorts begin each fall semester.
 Students will be required to attend immersion sessions of less than one week at the beginning of each semester alternating between UNC-C and WCU.